araupontones/MLSS/README.md

 The lookup tables are stored in `/data/reference/lookups`.
 There is a specific directory for each level (school, teacher, student)

+**check_varNames_rounds.R**
+Checks that the variable names of the files of the upload files is correct.
+This script is used to communicate the Task Team about missing variables in their files before importing them into the system.
+The output is an excel sheet called `/data/missing_vars/missing_vars.xlsx`

 # Guide to create a server

 1. Create a droplet in Digital Ocean